 The Board will undertake regular assessment and review of performance of the Board and its committees, per above duties.
 The Chair and Executive Director are responsible for onboarding new Directors.
 The Chair may conduct exit interviews.

-ORCID is founded on the values of inclusion, trust, persistence, diversity, global perspective, transparency, and openness.
-Directors are expected to embody these values in their work with ORCID, and observe the highest standards of ethical behavior.
+ORCID operates on the values of openness, trust and inclusivity .
+Directors are expected to embody these values in their work with ORCID, and observe the highest standards of ethical behavior, including compliance with ORCID’s Code of Conduct.
 The Board supports and encourages policies within the organization which require Directors and employees to observe high standards of personal integrity and display honesty in their dealings.

 Directors are expected to declare any action, position or interest that conflicts with an interest of ORCID, or gives the appearance of a conflict per our Conflict of Interest policy.